Home Remedies to Help Treat Hives

 Another option is to apply the oat flour directly on the affected area.
 If you don’t have oat flour, you can use corn starch or talcum powder.

 Of course, we couldn’t leave out this great home remedy.
-After all, it works on many of the greatest skin problems.
+After all, it works on many of the worst skin problems.

-Aloe vera reduces the symptoms, encourages healing, and prevents scratching and redness.
+Aloe vera reduces the symptoms of hives, encourages healing, and prevents scratching and redness.
 This is important because scratching can damage your skin and cause infections.

 - Simply cut an aloe vera leaf lengthwise.
-Then, extract all of the interior gel.
+Then, extract all of the gel inside.
 You can apply this to the affected area.

 - Leave it to dry.